mirkohahn/hasabrewery-client-esp-temp/README.md

 ---

 ## 🎖️ Credits & External Libraries
-This project wouldnt be possible without the help of other developers, making tools I utilized.
-For this this project, I used the **OneWire Library**, which was cloned and adapted from:
+This project wouldn't be possible without the help of other developers, making tools I utilized.
+Most libraries are referenced in .ini file.
+Additionally I used the **OneWire Library** for this project, which was cloned and adapted from:
 - **OneWire Library**: [https://github.com/PaulStoffregen/OneWire](https://github.com/PaulStoffregen/OneWire)

 ---